Bringing Children, Sons and Daughters to Live in the United States as Permanent Residents

 My Petition was Denied: Can I Appeal?

 If the visa petition you filed is denied, the denial letter will tell you how to appeal and when you must file the appeal.
-After your appeal form and the required fee are processed, the appeal will be referred to the Board of Immigration Appeals.
+After your appeal form and the required fee are processed, the appeal may be sent to the Board of Immigration Appeals.
 For more information, see the “How Do I Customer Guides".

 This section is for beneficiaries who became permanent residents through a preference classification.